ColumbusDataScience/columbusdatascience.org/_posts/2020-02-19-data-science-radiology.md

 ---
-title: Data Science and Strategizing its use in a Radiology Department.
+title: Data Science and Strategizing its use in a Radiology Department
 tags: talks
 ---